SUSE-Cloud/automation/docs/ardana/testing.md

 jobs currently employed by the Ardana CI to run integration tests.
 If the custom integration job also requires its parameters to be overridden, this can be achieved via the `extra_params` parameter.
-If this parameter is reset to an empty value, no integration tests will be run (to be used with caution !).

 * `git_automation_repo` and `git_automation_branch` - can be used to
 point Jenkins to a different automation repository branch or fork.